Christina5P/rent-a-house/README.md

 - www.freepik.com - free image to 404.index
 - Tutor assistance -teach how to point link to right map in workspace
 - Mentor assistance - tip to the project for nicer look (as without to much space on the page, icon and links)
+- https://wave.webaim.org/ - to test the website
+-
 <hr>

 ## Media